s3lfcod3r/zoraxy-crowdsec-bouncer/README.md

 This Docker image combines [Zoraxy](https://github.com/tobychui/zoraxy) – a modern HTTP reverse proxy – with the [CrowdSec Bouncer Plugin](https://github.com/AnthonyMichaelTDM/zoraxy_crowdsec_bouncer), which automatically blocks malicious IPs.

-The plugin is **pre-installed** – no manual download or setup required.
+**The plugin is pre-installed** – no manual download required.

+**The `config.yaml` is created automatically on first start** – simply enter your CrowdSec API key and URL directly in the Unraid container settings, no need to edit files manually.

 **CrowdSec itself is not included** – you need a separate CrowdSec instance (e.g. as its own Docker container).